paynejoshua/markdownproject/Develop/README.md

 # License

-MIT
+This application is not covered under any license
 # Questions

 www.github.com/Username not provided

-If you have any further questions feel free to email me at: <No email has been provided>
+If you have any further questions feel free to email me at: No email has been provided